airlabitu/Ceiling-rig/README.md

 ## Construction Documentation

-The rig is conctrolled via an Arduino Uno with a DMX shield running the SerialToDMX example from the DMXsimple library.
+The rig is controlled via an Arduino Uno with a DMX shield running the SerialToDMX example from the DMXsimple library.
 DMX cables are run from this to the ceiling rig.
 The arduino is coupled with the work station via a USB connection - use the yellow USB cable marked 'ceiling rig DMX controller'.

 Make sure that the baudrate of the Arduino matches the processing sketch (115200).